 Zowe provides a number of rich GUI web applications for working with z/OS.
 Such applications include the Editor for files and datasets, the JES Explorer for jobs, and the IP Explorer for the TCPIP stack.
-You can access them through the Zowe desktop.
+You can

 File API and JES API